 This class is closed.
-Are you interested in the Israel/Palestine class in 2018?
-Check back here in August 2017!
-In the meantime you can read our FAQ.
+Are you interested in the Israel/Palestine class in January 2018?

 The Center for World Religions, Diplomacy, and Conflict Resolution